Partonetrain/botaniacombat/README.md

 - Adds bow Gaia Gift

 **NOTE**: To ensure that the Lexica and subtitles from Botania are accurate, this mod includes an enabled-by-default resource pack that overrides some of Botania's lang file.
-This mod only supports en_us.json currently.
+This mod only supports en_us.json currently (translations wanted)

 Credits / Thanks:
 - Unilock for [cleaning up the code and fixing compat with Sinytra Connector](https://github.com/Partonetrain/botaniacombat/pull/1)